espocrm/documentation/docs/administration/roles-management.md

 Allows to view:

 * Activities, Calendar and Stream of other Users;
-* Which access to a specific record other Users have.
+* which access to a specific record other Users have.

 ### Portal Permission